MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-QueryFolding.md

     #"Filtered Rows"
 ```

-Instead of retrieving all Patient resources from the FHIR server and filtering them in the client (Power BI), it would is more efficient to send a query with a search parameter to the FHIR server:
+Instead of retrieving all Patient resources from the FHIR server and filtering them in the client (Power BI), it's more efficient to send a query with a search parameter to the FHIR server:

 ```
 GET https://myfhirserver.azurehealthcareapis.com/Patient?birthdate=lt1980-01-01